kk14/Directory/README.md

 ## Summary
 * Runs on both iOS and iPadOS
-* Tested on iPhone XR device ( as that's the only deviceI have got).
+* Tested on iPhone XR device ( as that's the only device I have got).
 But should work on all iOS and iPadOS devices

 ## GUI

-* Directory list and Details - gives the look and feel on native contacts app to keep as as imple as possiblr form users experience perspective.
+* Directory list and Details - gives the look and feel on native contacts app to keep as as simple as possible from users' experience perspective.
-* Search bar comes on swipe of the list as standard.
-Currenlty allows searched by first and last name only.
+* Search bar comes on swipe down of the list as standard.
+Currenlty allows searches by first and last name only.
 Can be extended to search by id etc.
 * Contact Detail page show Tappable actions on Phone (SMS & Call), Email (Mailto:) and Location (Apple Maps)
-* Rooms list - shows the available room with green blob icon and unavilabke rooms with red.
+* Rooms list - shows the available room with green blob icon and unavilable rooms with red.
 Shows the occupancy on the right using standard Right Details Cell.

 ## Test Coverage